On Computational Complexity Reduction Methods for Kalman Filter Extensions: Example Applications

 If this problem is to be solved with a \ac{KFE} that uses sigma-points, we can optimize the implementation further.
 This can be done because $\tilde{z}_2$ in \eqref{equ:reducedpdr} is conditionally linear, given $\tilde{z}_1$.
 The parts of function \eqref{equ:condl} are

 Using this the dimension of the nonlinear part of the state is reduced to 1 and the sigma-points are generated for only one dimension.

+The reduction of the computational complexity using these optimizations depend on the used \ac{KFE}.
+Using \ac{QKF} with parameter $\alpha=3$ the number of sigma-points for computing \eqref{equ:UKF1}-\eqref{equ:UKF3} is reduced from 6561 to 3.
+With \ac{UKF} the reduction is not as significant, the number of sigma-points is reduced from 17 to 3.

-Figure~\ref{fig:stepex} shows mean estimates of the first position variable ($r_1$) after one propagation step in a test.
-The estimates are computed using \ac{S2KF} with varying number of sigma-points.
-Implementation of the sigma-point generator and \ac{S2KF} can be found in \cite{nonlinearestimationtoolbox}. \ac{S2KF} is applied to original state \eqref{equ:fullpdr} and to above presented reduced states with 2 and 1 nonlinear variables.
+Figure~\ref{fig:stepex} shows mean estimates of the first position variable $r_1$ after one propagation step in a simulation.
+The initial state has step length 1 and step direction $50\frac{\pi}{180}$ degrees.
+The initial covariance is strongly correlated being $\diag\left( 1,1,1,0.01 , .01 ,.01, \frac{\pi^2}{180^2}, .00001 \right) +\mathbf{1} $ .
+The estimates are computed using \ac{S2KF} with a varying number of sigma-points.
+An implementation of the sigma-point generator and \ac{S2KF} can be found in \cite{nonlinearestimationtoolbox}. \ac{S2KF} is applied to the original state \eqref{equ:fullpdr} and to the above presented reduced states with 2 and 1 nonlinear variables.
 The propagation of the state with the full state model cannot be computed with fewer than 9 sigma-points.

 The state computed using the model that uses conditional linearity in addition to the linearity has the smoothest convergence to an estimate and the estimate with full state estimate has the largest variation.
-This shows that the use of optimizations can also improve the estimation accuracy.
+This shows that the use of optimizations can also improve the estimation accuracy as the sigma-points will be better aligned along the dimensions with nonlinearities.
+However, if one would use a \ac{KFE} whose number of sigma-points cannot be altered, such as having $2\statedim +1$ sigma-points in \ac{UKF}, one may end up with better (or sometimes worse) accuracy without optimizations just because there are more sigma-points.
+We don't compute the accuracy of the estimates in the following examples as it is dependent on the selected \ac{KFE} and parameters.
+One can expect the accuracy to be approximately the same when the optimizations are applied.